yama1102/yama1102/README.md

 - :jp: Japanese, living in Tokyo
 - :computer: Data Scientist, ML Engineer, also graduated from <a href = "https://www.lewagon.com/">Le Wagon's Coding Bootcamp</a>
-- :chart_with_upwards_trend: I’m currently studying Applied Statistics in PhD program at University of São Paulo
+- :chart_with_upwards_trend: PhD in Applied Statistics at University of São Paulo
 - :briefcase: I used to work in Corporate Strategy
 - :satisfied: Excited to create a innovative products applying AI & BI